East Region (Cameroon): The coming of the Europeans

 For the five centuries or so since the Portuguese first reached the coast of present Cameroon, European explorers made little attempt to push into the intererior.
 The region was a source of slaves, which were shipped out via the port at Douala or via the Congo River, though the numbers of natives taken were much smaller than in areas closer to the coast.

 The French were the first Europeans to enter the region when they began exploring the Congo Basin in the mid-19th century.
 It was the Germans, however, who first gained formal control over the area, establishing the eastern border through negotiations with France between 1885 and 1908.
 Ironically, the earliest German colonists to the eastern forests were largely entering unknown territory.
 The Germans set to work building roads and establishing plantations, both endeavors requiring forced labor by the natives.
 This often led to violence, such as when the Gbaya under Mbartoua led a rebellion in the Bertoua region in 1903.
 Another revolt occurred when the Kaka protested their loss of lucrative trade opportunities that they had enjoyed in pre-colonial days.

-At the end of World War I in 1916, Germany was forced to cede its colony to France.
+After the end of World War I in 1918, Germany was forced to cede its colony to France.
 The French divided Cameroon into nine administrative areas, and most of what is now the East Province fell into the Doumé-Loume-Yokadouma district with its capital in Doumé.
 The French largely continued the colonial practices of the Germans, with forced labor continuing into the early 20th century.
 They made further infrastructure improvements, as well, such as improving the road from Yaoundé to Bertoua and on to Garoua-Boulaï.